cloud-ark/kubeprovenance/README.md

 ```

 You can use above style of commands with all the Kinds that you have defined in kind_compositions.yaml

+## Troubleshooting tips:

+1) Check that the API server Pod is running: kubectl get pods -n provenance

+2) Get the Pod name from output of above command and then check logs of the container.
+   For example:
+   kubectl logs -n provenance kube-provenance-apiserver-klzpc  -c kube-provenance-apiserver

 ### References: